 Below we detail what Buffett’s previously stated beliefs on gold are.
 We then argue why he is very wrong on gold.
 But then interestingly we show how he has bought silver in the past…

 Why Buffett is (Still) Wrong About Gold – But How He Loves Silver

-Warren Buffet still doesn’t like gold.
-Or rather should we say Buffett still doesn’t “get” gold.
+Warren Buffett doesn’t like gold.
+Or rather should we say Buffett doesn’t “get” gold.
 We’ve commented briefly on this some years ago.
-In his latest Berkshire Hathaway annual company letter he was once again running down the precious metal.
+In his 2019 Berkshire Hathaway annual company letter he was again running down the precious metal.